-- Automate speed improvements.
+Automate speed improvements.
 Set up as many automated speed improvements as you can.
 If you use a content management system (CMS), installing the right plugins will cache parts of your site so visitors don't need to download anything more than once.
-For WordPress users, Zalewski recommended WP Super Cache or W3 Total Cache, which can compress files and allow visitors to browse your site more quickly.
+For WordPress users, Zalewski recommended WP Super Cache or W3 Total Cache, which compresses files and allows visitors to browse your site more quickly.
 Some of the more technical aspects of caching and compressing files may require a Web development partner if you're not particularly tech savvy.

 While this step won't apply to all business websites, companies that want to offer the option to pay online will need to integrate electronic payment systems into their websites.
 The easiest way to do this is through e-commerce software or third-party payment processors.

-Before you announce that your site is live on the World Wide Web, make sure it works on all major browsers, like Internet Explorer, Firefox, Safari and Chrome.
-Click through each page and feature on every browser to ensure a hassle-free user experience.
+Before announcing that your site is live on the web, make sure it works on all major browsers, like Internet Explorer, Microsoft Edge, Firefox, Safari and Chrome.
+Click through each page and feature on every browser to ensure images show up, links are correct and the format looks smooth.
 This will take some time, but the effort you put in now will save future complaints from visitors who can't access certain features.

 Submitting your website to major search engines will also help direct potential leads to your page, as will deploying a strong search engine optimization (SEO) strategy across your site.
 Shaoolian said that defining title tags, meta-descriptions and uniform resource identifiers (URIs) that are relevant to your company and aspects of your industry will help ensure that you rank correctly in search engines for the products or services that you're trying to market.

 Starting a website for your business is a low-cost investment that will help you to both establish credibility and reach a wider customer base than you ever could through traditional marketing techniques.
-As long as you keep your website updated with fresh, current content and are quick to address technical issues, you'll never have to worry about "not existing" to your current and future clients.
+If you keep your website updated with fresh, current content and are quick to address technical issues, you'll never have to worry about "not existing" to your current and future clients.